raaasin/Medal-Predictor/README.md

-# Olympic Medal Prediction Web Application
+# Olympic Medal Prediction Web App

 This repository contains code for a web application that predicts the number of medals a country is expected to achieve in the Olympics based on the number of athletes and previous medals won.